bertrandclech/Ulysse/USAGE.md

 ## Usage

 After installation, check the Ulysse command is available by typing :
-$ which Ulysse
+>$ which Ulysse

 Should return something like
 > Ulysse is /usr/local/bin/Ulysse

 Then run the Ulysse command
-$ Ulysse
+>$ Ulysse

 If a backup of Ulysse Notes has been performed before, in the user homedir you should see your notes layout in public/MD
-$ cd
+>$ cd

-$ ls public/MD
+>$ ls public/MD

 Should gives something like :
-> Boîte pour tout                    Trash-ultrash
+> Boîte pour tout
+> Trash-ultrash
-> Sur mon Mac                        Ubiquitous Library.ulstoragebackup
+> Sur mon Mac
+> Ubiquitous Library.ulstoragebackup

+Then see notes in these folders

 ##LIMITATIONS